 Alicia Wood became our pastor July 1, 2015.
 She is a recent graduate of Boston University School of Theology.
 She was our pastoral presence in summer 2014 while our pastor was on study leave.
 She has one daughter, who is a freshman in college.

 Marsha Plucinik became our office manager in November 2010.
 She lives in Baldwinsville with her husband, Dennis.
-They have three adult children and three grandchildren.
+They have three adult children and four grandchildren.
 Marsha is a member of Baldwinsville United Methodist Church, where she continues to serve in various ministries.
 She has been a church secretary in Baldwinsville and Hackettstown, N.J.
 Her hobbies include sewing, watercolor painting and golf.

 Martha Sutter, our music director and Senior Choir director, has been with UUMC since 1982.
 A Skaneateles native, she began as our alto soloist and moved into her current roles in 1991.
 Martha also is the assistant dean of the Office of Student Affairs in the College of Visual and Performing Arts at Syracuse University.
 She attended the Crane School of Music for her bachelor of music education degree and obtained her master’s degree in music/vocal performance from SU.
 She’s taught at Liverpool and Henninger High Schools, Hamilton College and SU.
 Her husband, David Ross, is a retired bassoonist from the Syracuse Symphony Orchestra.
 They have one adult daughter.
 Martha’s hobbies include enjoying music, especially their daughter’s performances, spending time with family and traveling.